dougmurray/EDA/Notes.md

 Usually all 4 plots are displayed in a single window for better viewing.

-It should be noted that randomness is the most critical assumption that needs to be true.
-If not all usual statistical tests will be invalid.
+It should be noted that *randomness is the most critical assumption* that needs to be true.
+If not, then all usual statistical tests will be invalid.

+#### Run sequence plot